quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/qcalendarscheduler/scheduler-custom-height.md

 ```

 ::: tip
 If the `resource-min-height` is more than your custom height, then you won't see the custom height work.
-Either set `resource-min-height` to a lower value or to 0.
+Either set `resource-min-height` to a lower value or to 0 (for auto).
 :::

 <example-viewer